ueberdosis/tiptap/docs/collaboration/install.md

 import Paragraph from '@tiptap/extension-paragraph' import Text from '@tiptap/extension-text' import { EditorContent, useEditor } from '@tiptap/react'
-import React from 'react'

-import Collaboration from '@tiptap/extension-collaboration' import * as Y from 'yjs'
+import * as Y from 'yjs'
+import Collaboration from '@tiptap/extension-collaboration'

-// Importing the provider and useEffect import {useEffect} from 'react' import { TiptapCollabProvider } from '@hocuspocus/provider'
+// Importing the provider
+import { TiptapCollabProvider } from '@hocuspocus/provider'

 export default () => {
   const doc = new Y.Doc()

+  // Connect to your Collaboration server const provider = new TiptapCollabProvider({
+    name: "document.name", // Unique document identifier for syncing.
+This is your document name.
+    appId: '7j9y6m10', // Your Cloud Dashboard AppID or `baseURL` for on-premises
+    token: 'notoken', // Your JWT token
+    document: doc,
+  })

   const editor = useEditor({
     extensions: [